-All candidates seeking state and local elective office in the 2024 elections are subject to the campaign finance provisions of the Nebraska Political Accountability and Disclosure Act (NPADA).
-Candidates for U.S. House of Representatives, U.S. Senate and President of the United States are not subject to the NPADA.
+All candidates seeking elective office in the 2025 Lincoln City Elections are subject to the campaign finance provisions of the Nebraska Political Accountability and Disclosure Act (NPADA).

 Who is a Candidate? - A "candidate," as defined by the NPADA, is not limited to an individual who has filed for elective office.
 Any individual who receives a contribution or makes an expenditure, or gives consent for another to do so, with the intent of bringing about his or her nomination or election to an elective office is a "candidate," regardless of whether the specific office the individual will seek is known at the time the contribution is received or the expenditure is made.